 - a.
-Orient cabinets as shown in the contract documents unless otherwise directed by the Engineer. - b.
-Ensure sufficient clamps, nuts, hardware, etc., as required for the specified mounting type, are furnished with each cabinet.
+Orient cabinets as shown in the contract documents unless otherwise directed by the Engineer.
+If cabinet direction is not specified, position such that the maintenance staff will be facing oncoming traffic while working. - b.
+Ensure sufficient clamps, nuts, hardware, etc., as required for the specified mounting type, are furnished with each cabinet. - c.

-- c.
 Seal all conduit openings in the device cabinet using duct plugs or as directed by the Engineer. - d.
 Mounting heights shall be as indicated or at minimum requirement allowed under current applicable electrical codes, whichever is greater.